seksitha/elementor-posts-widget-extended/README.md

 # Extended Elementor posts widget with Ajax AngularJs
 ## Why I do it myself
-use elementor pro to build a site. a few bugs and lack of features with posts widget bothers me.
+use elementor pro to build a site. a few bugs and lack of features with posts widget bothers me. \
+This solve 2 years of [elementor pro request](https://github.com/elementor/elementor/issues/1284) that's not getting fixed\
 To my curiosity and a learning experience, Why not fixing that bugs and add my own needs.
 After three weeks, from knowing little to a fully custom plugin. the project is really rewarded:smiley:

 ## let's get to the widget (It's free for everyone)

-you can just download the project file with the zip file and install it to your Wordpress site. look for `jaxer element` in the basic category name `Pss`. activate and enjoy!!!
+you can just download the project file with the zip file and install it to your Wordpress site. look for `jaxer element` in the basic category name `Jaxer Posts`. activate and enjoy!!!

 If you like it please star it. and please give feedback and report issue if any.